Vegetarian Society: Truth-Tester and Physiological Conference, 1847

-The Truth-Tester was a journal which published material supporting the temperance movement.
-In 1846 the editorship was taken over by William Horsell, operator of the Northwood Villa Hydropathic Institute in Ramsgate.
-Horsell gradually steered the Truth-Tester towards promotion of the "Vegetable Diet".
-In early 1847 a letter to the Truth-Tester proposed the formation of a Vegetarian Society.
-In response to this letter, William Oldham held what he called a "physiological conference" in July 1847 at the Concordium.
-Up to 130 attended, including Bible Christian James Simpson, who presented a speech.
-The conference passed a number of resolutions, including a resolution to reconvene at the end of September.
+The Truth-Tester was a journal that published material supporting the temperance movement.
+In 1846, the editorship was taken over by William Horsell, operator of the Northwood Villa Hydropathic Institute in Ramsgate.
+Horsell gradually moved the Truth-Tester towards promotion of a "Vegetable Diet".
+In early 1847, a letter to the Truth-Tester proposed the formation of a Vegetarian Society.
+In response, William Oldham held what he called a "physiological conference" in July 1847 at the Concordium.
+Up to 130 people attended, including the Bible Christian James Simpson, who presented a speech.
+The conference passed several resolutions, including one to reconvene at the end of September.